Real Assets

 Phase 1: Mobilising a united industry voice (FY24)

-In response to the FCA guidance, we reached out to over 20 portfolio investment trusts who were members of the Association of Investment Companies (AIC), representing 48% of Foresight UK Infrastructure Income Fund (FIIF) and 17% of our Global Infrastructure Fund (GRIF), encouraging them to join us in advocating for urgent reform4.
+In response to the FCA guidance and the subsequent position issued by Association of Investment Companies (AIC), we reached out to over 20 portfolio investment trusts who were members of the AIC, representing 48% of Foresight UK Infrastructure Income Fund (FIIF) and 17% of our Global Infrastructure Fund (GRIF).4 We encouraged them to join us in advocating for urgent reform by:

-We also wrote to the Treasury to support excluding investment companies from the forthcoming Consumer Composite Investments (CCI) regime, the FCA’s post-Brexit replacement for PRIIPs, and co-signed a joint submission led by the London Stock Exchange.
+We also wrote to the Treasury to support excluding investment companies from the forthcoming Consumer Composite Investments (CCI) regime, the FCA’s post-Brexit replacement for the EU regulation, whose disclosure requirements had given rise to these issues, and co-signed a joint submission to the HM Treasury Consultation led by the London Stock Exchange (LSE).

 Progress:

-In September 2024, following strong industry alignment, the FCA announced a temporary exemption for investment companies from existing PRIIPs cost disclosure rules, a significant win for collective advocacy.
+The LSE’s letter to the Treasury garnered ‘more than 300 signatories, including 119 investment companies, 33 investors, 25 brokers and 13 research firms, along with numerous MPs and other interested parties’.5 In September 2024, following strong industry lobbying, including efforts by the AIC, the FCA announced a temporary exemption for investment companies from existing cost disclosure rules, a significant win for collective advocacy.

 Phase 2: Asking companies to update their KIDs (FY25)

-Following the exemption, we engaged directly with the Chairs of our portfolio trusts, encouraging them to update their disclosures (e.g. Figure 1) and set ongoing charges to zero.
+Following the exemption, we engaged directly with the Chairs of our portfolio trusts, encouraging them to update their disclosures (e.g. Figure 1) and set costs to zero.

 Progress: